ntate6630/SC126_to_MPF-1B_Project/README.md

 # Micro Professor MPF-1B add-on for the SC126.

 # Why do this?
-My reason for doing this is because I much prefer directly typing machine code in to RAM with a dedicated HEX keyboard/display over using terminal style HEX monitors, and I have a long history of this...
+My reason for doing this is because I enjoy directly typing machine code in to RAM with a dedicated HEX keyboard/display and operating a system in this very low level way with minimal interference from the operating system.
 I started out in 1990 buying my first Z80 computer kit from Maplin electronics.
 This had a mainboard and a keypad with 7 segment displays allowing basic entry and running of machine code then at college was my introduction to the Micro Professor and with its more advanced features I had to build my own.
-Over the last 30 years I have build many different variations of the Micro Professor each with more advanced designs.
+Then over the last 30 years I have built many different variations of the Micro Professor each with more advanced designs each time.

 # My design
-The hardware consists of the SC126 computer Z180 mainboard by Steve Cousins and an interface board connected to a keyboard with 7 segment LED display which I designed.
+The hardware consists of the SC126 computer Z180 mainboard by Steve Cousins.
+Its a great system that can run either ROMWBW CP/M or SCMONITOR or be used in many different ways.
+I replaced the SCMONITOR ROM with my own and made an interface board connected to a keyboard with 7 segment LED display which I designed based on my previous 24MHz Z80 computer build.

 Changes to the original design of the Micro Professor include...

 Designing new 74Fxxx series TTL logic to allow operation at high clock speeds.